Get a FREE* legal consultation (717) 275-9770

 In the Commonwealth of Pennsylvania, both parents are considered equally responsible for their child.
 As such, child support payments are generally split evenly between the net incomes of both parents.
 While both parents contribute, one parent usually pays the other child support.
 The Commonwealth assumes that the custodial parent, the parent with whom the child spends the most time, is already spending money to support the child.
 Therefore, the non-custodial parent – the parent with whom the child generally spends less time – pays support to the custodial parent.

-If you have questions about child support, call a child support attorney from Czekaj Law, LLC at (717) 275-9770 for a free case consultation.
+If you have questions about child support, call a child support attorney in Pennsylvania from Czekaj Law, LLC at (717) 275-9770 for a free case consultation.

 What Is Considered Net Income?